Rajcr2/AI-Financial-Research-Assistant/README.md

 The primary goal of this project is to create a AI based time-series forecasting system that can:
    1. Analyze historical data to predict future trends.
+   2. Provide Investor Long-Term as well as Intraday Forecast.
-   2. Based on that data to generate Market Sentiment that will provide investor a future insight.
+   3. Based on that data to generate Market Sentiment that will provide investor a future insight.

 ### Prerequisites
 To run this project, you need to install the following libraries:
 ### Required Libraries

 - **Python 3.12+**
-- **Yahoo Finance**: This library performs data manipulation and analysis also provides powerful data structures like dataframes.
+- **Yahoo Finance**: This library retrievs real-time and historical market data, stock prices.
 - **Prophet**: A forecasting tool for time-series data, designed to handle trends, seasonality and holidat effects.
 - **Streamlit**: Streamlit is a framework that builds interactive, data-driven web applications directly in python.
-- **PyTorch**: An Open-source platform for tracking, managing and deploying machine learning workflows.
+- **PyTorch**: This library is primarily used for building and training deep learning models.
+- **Transformers**: This library is given by Hugging Face as a Python package which provides pre-trained models for NLP tasks like text generation, translation, and sentiment analysis.

 Other Utility Libraries : **Matplotlib**, **Pandas**, **Talib**.